stackhpc/tf-openstack-config-poc/README.md

 tofu apply
 ```

-noting where the plan indicates resources will be imported.
+noting that the plan should indicates resources will be imported.

-Note that the import blocks in the `imports.tf` file are idempotent; once
+The import blocks in the `imports.tf` file are idempotent; once the configuration
-the configuration has been "applied" to import them, this file may be removed
+has been "applied" to import them, this file may be deleted, left in place and/or
-or left/committed, it does not matter.
+committed, it does not matter.

-## TODO
-- Fix user passwords ending up in state?
+### Development

+- Create a project directory with a venv.
+- Clone the repo (either inside or outside the project directory), then with the
+  venv run `pip install -e path_to_repo`.
+- Changes to the `src/` files are picked up when running `tofu-os-cfg`.
+- Note that the `--output` argument can be used to determine where files are
+generated.